gear-foundation/gear-wiki/docs/developing-contracts/metadata.md

 # Matadata

-Metadata is a kind of interface map that helps to identify a set of bytes into an understandable structure and indicates the function it is intended for.
+Metadata is a kind of interface map that helps to transform a set of bytes into an understandable structure and indicates the function this structure is intended for.
 Metadata determines how all incoming and outgoing data will be encoded/decoded.

-We need metadata for the contract and the client part of the javascript application to understand each other and to be able to exchange data.
+Metadata allows dApp’s parts - the smart-contract and the client side (JavaScript), to understand each other and exchange data.

 To describe metadata interface use `gmeta` crate: